gr4vy/gr4vy-go/api/docs/PaymentServiceDefinition.md

 `func (o *PaymentServiceDefinition) UnsetIconUrl()`

 UnsetIconUrl ensures that no value is present for IconUrl, not even an explicit nil
+### GetConfiguration

+`func (o *PaymentServiceDefinition) GetConfiguration() PaymentServiceDefinitionConfiguration`

+GetConfiguration returns the Configuration field if non-nil, zero value otherwise.

+### GetConfigurationOk

+`func (o *PaymentServiceDefinition) GetConfigurationOk() (*PaymentServiceDefinitionConfiguration, bool)`

+GetConfigurationOk returns a tuple with the Configuration field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetConfiguration

+`func (o *PaymentServiceDefinition) SetConfiguration(v PaymentServiceDefinitionConfiguration)`

+SetConfiguration sets Configuration field to given value.

+### HasConfiguration

+`func (o *PaymentServiceDefinition) HasConfiguration() bool`

+HasConfiguration returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)